 The Computational Mechanics and Geometry Laboratory (CMGLab), led by Dr. John A. Evans of the Ann and H.J.
 Smead Department of Aerospace Engineering Sciences, pioneers new approaches to the modeling, simulation, and optimization of aerospace, naval, energy, and biomedical systems by leveraging synergies between computational mechanics, geometry, and approximation theory.
-Current research thrusts include:
+Current research directions include:

 - Isogeometric Analysis: Development of fully-integrated computer-aided design and analysis technologies using the framework of isogeometric analysis, a novel computational approach which offers the possibility of integrating finite element analysis into conventional CAD tools.

-- Structure-Preserving Methods: Design, analysis, and implementation of structure-preserving numerical methods for complex turbulent fluid flow, fluid-structure interaction, and wave propagation.
+- Structure-Preserving Methods: Development of structure-preserving numerical methods for complex turbulent fluid flow, fluid-structure interaction, and magnetohydrodynamics.

 - Data-Driven Turbulence Modeling: Development of data-driven Reynolds Averaged Navier-Stokes and Large Eddy Simulation models for complex turbulent fluid flow.

 - Geometrically Exact Mesh Generation: Development of algorithms for the automatic generation of high quality, geometrically exact curvilinear meshes from standard CAD descriptions.

 - Shape and Topology Optimization: Development of isogeometric shape and immersogeometric topology optimization modules for aerospace, naval, energy, and biomedical systems.

-The overarching goals of the CMGLab are to introduce new technologies which markedly and simultaneously improve the reliability, robustness, and accuracy of numerical simulation and to facilitate the use of computation in engineering design through the development of design-aware analysis technologies.
+The overarching goals of the CMGLab are to introduce new methods and algorithms which markedly and simultaneously improve the reliability, robustness, and accuracy of numerical simulation and to facilitate the use of computation in engineering design through the development of design-aware simulation technologies.

 Back Row (Left to Right): Eric Peters, Luke Engvall, John Evans, Nicholas Moore, Ryan Aronson, Joseph Benzaken, Corey Wetterer-Nelson

 Front Row (Left to Right): Ansel Rothstein-Dowden, Frits de Prenter, DeAnna Gilchrist, Arvind Dudi